IWU-CS253/Yoink/docs/iteration_report_2.md

-Chris - Setting up the search bar, documenting the code Earl - Adding an user page and user blocking feature Hirat - Modiying, deleting post and grid columns Yohance - Secure login (password hasing, email specific signup)
+Chris - Setting up the search bar, documenting the code Earl - Adding an user page and user blocking feature Hirat - Modifying, deleting post and grid columns Yohance - Secure login (password hashing, email specific signup)

 Iteration Goal is to add some more features to be able to login securely, modify and delete posts, search items, and block any unwanted user.